kingtuna/Hybrid-Darknet-Concept/README.md

-# honeynet
+# Hybrid-Darknet-Concept

-Honeynet of Ubuntu 14.04 LTS

-Zane Witherspoon
+Founder
 Terrence Gareau

-2 June 2015
+Collaborators
+Zane Witherspoon - Nexusguard
+Achilleas Moustakis - Nexusguard
+Krassimir T. Tzvetanov - A10

+Project Sponsors
+A10
+Nexusguard
+Cari.net

+Requirements
+Ubuntu 14.04 LTS

 According to the diagram, it takes at least 3 machines to build the honeynet: the rabbitMQ data broker,